Skip to Content

 RV Weight

-Travel trailers, being lighter, can be towed by smaller and lighter vehicles.
-You can tow a travel trailer with a midsize pickup or SUV.
-Some travel trailers can be pulled by compact SUVs and sedans.
+Travel trailers can be towed by smaller and lighter vehicles.
+You can tow a medium-sized travel trailer with a midsize pickup or SUV.
+Smaller travel trailers weighing less than 3000 pounds can be pulled by compact SUVs and even sedans.
 Large trailers require a heavy-duty truck.

 Winner: Travel trailers are lighter than 5th wheels in most cases.